-W1 thermostat contacts open signaling that 1st stage heating requirements are satisfied.
-The gas valve will close and the induced draft blower will be de-energized.
-The indoor blower motor will continue to run for the fan off period (Field selectable at 60, 100, 140 or 180 seconds), then will be deenergized by the control module.
+W1 Comfort Control contacts open signaling that 1st Stage heating requirements are satisfied.
+The Gas Valve will close and the induced draft blower and the whole house air cleaner will be de-energized.
+The indoor blower motor will continue to run for the fan off period (Field selectable at 60, 100, 140 or 180 seconds), then will be de-energized by the control module.

-Thermostat call for heat (1-stage Thermostat)
+Comfort Control call for heat (1-Stage Comfort Control)

-W1/W2 (jumpered) thermostat contacts close signaling a call for heat.
-1st stage sequence of operation remains the same as above.
-2nd stage heat will energize after the stage delay timer (field selectable at .5, 5, 10 or 15 minutes) has expired.
+W1/W2 (jumpered) Comfort Control contacts close signaling a call for heat.
+1st Stage sequence of operation remains the same as above.
+2nd Stage Heat will energize after the Stage delay timer (10 minutes) has expired.

-Thermostat satisfied:
+Comfort Control satisfied:

-W1/W2 (jumpered) contacts open signaling the control module to close the gas valve.
+W1/W2 (jumpered) contacts close signaling the control module to close the Gas Valve.
 The induced draft blower is switched to low speed and de-energized after the post purge timer has expired.
 The indoor blower motor will continue to operate after the flames are extinguished and then is switched to low heat speed for the FAN-OFF period.
+The whole house air cleaner will be de-energized.